iam-eo/FFmpeg-Batch-Convert/README.md

 This is a simple batch convert file using FFmpeg.

 Instructions:
-1. clone the batch file.
+1. clone the batchconvertvideo.sh file.
 2. make it executable.
-3. copy/move all the video files you need to convert.
+3. copy/move all the video files you need to convert onto the same folder.
-4. run the btach script.
+4. run the batchconvertvideo.sh script.

 Notes: if in case you need a different video format for the input/output file, just modify the .mp4 part.